runjvm/hotspot-notes/oops/oop-header.md

 In the current version (as in Dec.
 2017) of Java, `UseCompressedOops` has to be on in order to use `UseCompressedClassPointers`.
 Compressing class pointers are implemented the same way as compressing oops, there is a narrow klass base.
 Someone proposed [this](https://bugs.openjdk.java.net/browse/JDK-6916625) issue to use `UseCompressedClassPointers` (if Perm Gen size < 4GB) even when `UseCompressedOops` is not applicable.

 By contrast, the Mark Word part can not be compressed because the pointers contained in the mark word are not allocated in this "base+offset\*8" fashion as with klass and oops.

+### OutOfMemoryError: Compressed class space
+If `UseCompressedClassPointers` is on then amount of space available for class metadata is fixed (i.e. specified by vm option)

+If amount of space available for class metadata is exceeds `CompressedClassSpaceSize`, then java.lang.OutOfMemoryError Compressed class space is thrown.